Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 ### Monsters

-Any Monsters whose Types are not specifyzen are Psychic.
+Any Monsters whose Types are not specified are Psychic.

 <details open>
   <summary> <b> Main Deck </b> </summary> <br>